Strengthening of Civil Society

 Evaluation and Monitoring

-Investment in social projects is increasingly prominent in the private sector agenda.
-In this area, companies evolved from charity to initiatives defined as Private Social Investment (ISP, from the words in Portuguese).
-ISP is characterized by voluntary, planned and monitored transfer of funds to social projects that can potentially bring about relevant changes to the target audience.
+Investment in social projects is increasingly prominent in the private-sector agenda.
+In this area, the involvement of companies evolved from charity activitites to initiatives defined as Private Social Investment (PSI).
+PSI is characterized by the voluntary, planned and monitored transfer of funds to social projects that can potentially bring about relevant changes for the target public.

 This is a recent practice in Brazil, but the amount of funds already invested is substantial.
-Figures from the last Gife Census, a biennial survey that collects the most relevant information about ISP in Brazil, show that R$ 2.9 billion were invested in social projects and programs in 2016.
+Figures from the last Gife Census, a biennial survey that collects the most relevant information about PSI in Brazil, show that R$ 2.9 billion was invested in social projects and programs in 2016.
 This situation raises a few questions:

 - Have funds been invested in the most efficient way?

-- Has the target audience been properly considered?
+- Has the target public been properly considered?

 - Were the desired transformations achieved?